cork-functional-programmers/katter/README.md

 }
 ```

-the "mentions" property is optional and can be used if you want to add an endpoint to retrieve all mentions of a user.
+The "mentions" property is optional and can be used if you want to add an endpoint to retrieve all mentions of a user.

-JSON Response
+JSON Response 200
-200
 ```javascript
 {
 	"messasgeId": 12